panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ## 1. What is a method

-Here's how you can define a regular function in JavaScript:
+Let's define and call a regular function:

 ```javascript
 function greet(who) {